Money-Saving Vacation Tips

 Find The Best Rates To Catch Some Zzzs

-Compare hotel prices with Airbnb, Craigslist and other online rental services to to find the best deal for lodging.
-While hotel reward points can be a nice perk, it seems to take forever before you earn enough points for a free night’s stay.
+Compare hotel prices to find the best deal for lodging.
+While sticking with a particular hotel chain to earn rewards points can be a nice perk, it seems to take forever before you earn enough points for a free night’s stay.

-Opt for a staycation If there’s no wiggle room in the budget for a trip.
+Opt for a staycation if there’s no wiggle room in the budget for a trip.
 Discounts for nearby amusement parks and season passes to the neighborhood pool can be found online or in the community newspaper.
-Why not become a tourist in your own backyard by visiting the town’s museums and landmarks?
-Don’t forget to search the local listings for free weekend events including festivals, concerts and movies.
+Become a tourist in your own backyard and visit hometown museums and landmarks.
+Lastly, check sites like Groupon and Living Social to find deals on things to do in your area.

-‘GCG It’ - Use Discount Gift Cards To Pay For Your Vacation
+Buy or Ask For Gift Cards To Help Pay For Your Vacation

 Why pay full price on necessities for your trip?
-You can use discount gift cards on nearly everything for travel including flights, hotel stays and gas.
+You can find a gift card deal for restaurants, flights, hotels, and gas.

-Before booking a flight, check Granny for airline discount gift cards to cover the cost of your ticket.
+Before booking a flight, check out gift card deals to popular airlines to help cover the cost of your ticket.
+Save money or earn cash back on your airline gift card purchase on Gift Card Granny.
 Stack multiple cards together for more savings but do your research and confirm how many gift cards can be applied towards one reservation.
-For example, you can redeem up to four Southwest discount gift cards at a time. *Note that Southwest only permits four types of payment per transaction.
+For example, you can redeem up to three Southwest gift cards at a time. *Note that Southwest only permits three types of payment per transaction.

 Eating out while on vacation can get expensive due to the increased cost of tourist areas.
-Research restaurants near to where you’re staying and grab a few discount gift cards to offset the cost of lunch or dinner.
+Research restaurants near to where you’re staying and ask family or friends for a few restaurant gift cards to offset the cost of lunch or dinner.

 Be mindful of gas prices if you’re heading on a road trip this summer.
-Use gas discount gift cards to lessen the cost of fuel.
-For the best price at the pump, download an app such as Gas Guru which finds the cheapest gas stations in your vicinity.
+For the best price at the pump, download an app like Gas Guru which finds the cheapest gas stations in your vicinity.